Similar Deals Today

 The HT2050A also gets a small amount of vertical lens shift, which is rare to come by at this price range and almost unheard of in a single-chip DLP projector.
 This means that many people will be able to fit the BenQ HT2050A in their homes.

-But even with all these features, for under $1000, the BenQ HT2050A is one of the best projectors you can get out there.
-Compared to other home theater projectors in the sub-$1,000 range, including Optoma HD28HDR, Epson Home Cinema 2150, and BenQ’s TH685, the HT2050A remains our favorite and earns our Editor’s Choice award.
+But even with all these features, for under $1000, the BenQ HT2050A is one of the best projectors you can get out there that brings big screen full HD experience to the living room.
+Compared to other home theater projectors in the sub-$1,000 range, including Optoma GT1080HDR, Epson Home Cinema 2150, and BenQ’s TH685, the HT2050A remains our favorite and earns our Editor’s Choice award.

 About the BenQ HT2050A Projector

 Like all other projectors in this price range, the BenQ HT2050A projector doesn’t support 4K and HDR, but it’s 3D capable, though the glasses are not included in the package.
 BenQ claims 2,220 ANSI lumens, but measured values are approximately 1,596 – it’s normal for projectors to measure lower than the manufacturer-claimed specs.
 Still, this is a bright image, with the same level of clarity you get with the Epson HC2150.

 Once again, lens shift at this price range is rare and even rarer with DLP projectors, so its inclusion here can easily prove to be the HT2050A’s main selling point even if it doesn’t look as good as it does.
 That said, the lens shift is pretty basic.
 BenQ claims it adjusts the vertical range by 10%, which means, depending on where you place the projector, you’ll have a few inches of vertical leeway; it’s indeed better than nothing.

 The zoom range is average, falling behind the Epson.
 So, you will not be placing it quite as close, or as far, from the screen as the HC2150.

 Here are the BenQ HT2050A specs in this review: